 In addition to regular neighborhood patrols, the Patrol coordinates Crestwood's participation in the annual National Night Out (NNO) event and annual City-wide COPS conference.
 From time to time, Patrol volunteers are asked to support the Police Department on City events such as Parades.

 VOLUNTEERING TO JOIN THE PATROL

 Becoming a Patrol volunteer is an excellent opportunity to protect your neighbors, friends, families and property.
 It's also an opportunity to learn new skills and meet people who share a commitment to making our City a better place to live.
 Becoming a Patrol volunteer requires an investment of time in training and the discipline required to stay within the boundaries of the program.
 If you are interested in joining the Patrol, come to a patrol meeting, meet the members, and schedule training with the Fort Worth Police Department to meet the requirements.

 ASSISTING THE PATROL

 Patrol volunteers watch especially for people and vehicles that appear to have no legitimate purpose for being in Crestwood.
 To aid the patrols, residents are asked to identify their cars belonging to residents by attaching Crestwood Association stickers to their vehicles.
 Crime prevention is a task that needs all Crestwood residents' participation.
 Be an observant neighbor and take a common-sense approach to securing your own property.

-The Patrol is not funded by Crestwood Associations dues payments.
-Donations to the Crestwood Association Crime Patrol can be made through your block representative or mailed to: Crestwood Association Crime Patrol, 420 N. Bailey, Fort Worth, Texas 76107.
+The Patrol is not funded by Crestwood Association dues payments.
+Donations to the Crestwood Crime Patrol can be made through your block representative or online via the Dues and Donations page.